The Light in the Piazza (musical): Act 1

 Margaret and Clara are invited to have tea at the Naccarelli home.
 Giuseppe's wife, Franca, takes Clara on a tour of the apartment, and alone in a separate room, she warns Clara about how quickly love can stale in marriage ("The Joy You Feel").
 Though the Naccarellis are universally impressed with Clara, Margaret tries without success to share her deep reservations.
 When she looks in Fabrizio's eyes and sees the love there, she cannot bring herself to disappoint him, as much as she feels she must; for there is something about Clara that none of these people know.
 Clara secretly makes plans to meet Fabrizio at midnight near the hotel.

 Margaret calls her husband Roy, who is back in the states.
 She tries to tell him what is happening with Clara and Fabrizio, but he is brusque and not very understanding, cutting short the conversation.
 Margaret, alone in her hotel room, reflects on the loneliness in her marriage ("Dividing Day").
 She checks in Clara's room and finds that she is missing.

 On her way to meet Fabrizio, Clara becomes lost in the maze-like streets of Florence.
 She loses all poise and control, becoming hysterical and screaming like a child ("Hysteria").
-Her mother takes her back to the hotel and, as Clara sleeps, reveals the source of her disquiet.
+Her mother takes her back to the hotel and, as Clara sleeps, reveals the source of her disquiet to the audience.
 When Clara was a young girl, she was kicked in the head by a Shetland pony, and the accident has caused her mental and emotional abilities to develop abnormally.
 Margaret feels that she must take Clara away from Florence at once, and she steps down into the lobby to have a drink.
 While she is away, Fabrizio comes to the room, distraught; he cannot find the right words to express his feelings, and Clara urges him to use any other means; Clara accepts Fabrizio's proposal of marriage, and the two are embracing, half undressed, as Margaret walks in on them ("Say It Somehow").